Attention and Listening Skills

-- Listen and respond to familiar words, such as daddy, snack
+- Listen and respond to familiar words, such as daddy, snack.

-- Enjoy sound making object
+- Enjoy sound making objects.

-- Focus on an activity of their choice, but finds it hard to be directed by an adult
+- Focus on an activity of their choice, but finds it hard to be directed by an adult.

-- Listen to and enjoys patterns in rhymes and stories
+- Listen to and enjoys patterns in rhymes and stories.

 You can help by:

-- Approaching the child before you speak.
+- Approaching your child before you speak.

 - Encouraging (but not trying to force) eye contact.

 - Reduce background noise e.g. turning the off the TV/radio to help your child focus their attention on you.

 - Sing nursery rhymes with actions like ‘incy-wincey spider’ or ‘round and round the garden’.
 Pause and wait for your child to signal they want another turn e.g. they may look up at you or say ‘more’ or ‘again’